DMSO: What It's Actually Used For

 Interstitial cystitis (chronic bladder pain)

-Into the bladder (by a doctor) PROVEN — the one FDA-approved use
+Into the bladder (by a doctor) PROVEN — FDA-approved + meta-analysis

 2